ktos/sayanything/README.md

 supported nor under active development for a few years.
 So I decided to open-source it, maybe will be useful to someone.

+The last commits except publishing license information or adding some comments were targeted to simultanous "speaking" and recording voice via microphone to save speech as voice files.
+It were never published in the Store, however.

 App is targeted for Windows Phone 8.0 using Silverlight and has a few tricks, for example to get correct locale-based app name on the tile.